CLASSIFICATION NO. 171

 - Makes phone, mail and independent field contacts, including residences, to secure compliance in connection with dog licensing regulations.

 - Instructs individuals in the proper procedures for compliance with county regulations; distributes licensing information and acts as liaison for the County regarding dog licensing requirements; provides education and outreach for the public and scheduled events.

 - Issues citations for dog licensing violations; follows up on non-compliant owners and other licensees through telephone calls, mail or site visits; writes summaries of actions proposed and taken, and related reports.

-- Maintains individual and multiple dog licensing records in database and paper files.
+- Maintains individual, multiple dog licensing records and animal rescue entity licenses in database and paper files and conducts premise inspections.